zryska/Edge-Data-Store-Docs/Beta2/SDS/Writing_Data_API.md

 # API calls for writing data

-#### Example Type, Stream, and Data
+#### Example type, stream, and data

-Many of the API methods described following contain example requests and responses in JSON to highlight usage and specific behaviors.
-The following type, stream, and data are used in the examples.
+Many of the following API methods descriptions following contain example requests and responses in JSON to highlight usage and specific behaviors.
+The following type, stream, and data are used in the examples:

-**Example Type**
+**Example type**
 ``SimpleType`` is an SdsType with a single index and two additional properties.
-This type is defined in Python, and Javascript:
+This type is defined in Python and Javascript:

 ###### Python